AMD Ryzen 4000 Reinvigorates MSI Modern 14 Laptops With a Base Price of $649

 MSI equips the Modern 14 with a triple-cell 52 Wh Li-Polymer battery.
 The Ryzen 5 4500U and Ryzen 7 4700U are both 15W APUs so they don't sip a lot of juice.
 MSI touts up to 10 hours of on-the-go battery life, which seems right in line with other Ryzen 4000-powered devices.
 The Modern 14 regains its energy through a standard 65W power adapter.
 For the operating system, you can pick between Windows 10 Home or Pro.

 HIDevolution, one of MSI's authorized Build-To-Order (BTO) dealers, have listed the Modern 14 laptops.
 The Ryzen 5 4500U model with 8GB of DDR4-2666 and 256GB M.2 NVMe PCIe SSD sells for $649, and the Ryzen 7 4700U option with the identical base specifications goes for $749.
-The estimate time of arrival for the first is early June and the latter is unknown.
+The estimated time of arrival for the first is early June, and the latter is unknown.